NotYuSheng/Pathfinder-Breadth-First-Search/README.md

 </p>

 ## Setup
+### Desktop
 1. Download and store files into folder
 2. Open command prompt in folder and run python main.py

 Dimension of grid can be modified by changing "NUM_OF_GRID" constant in "constant.py"

+### Mobile
+1. Install "Pydroid 3 - IDE for Python 3"
+2. Download and run "Pathfinder (Mobile ver).py"

+Dimension of grid can be modified by changing "NUM_OF_GRID" constant

 ## Usage
 Click on white tiles and create to create maze for algorithm to solve